What is Open-Source Learning?

 A new direction for transforming education

-Open Source Learning is an emerging philosophy of education for the Digital Age.
-In their day, educational theories such as Waldorf, Montessori, and Reggio Emilia met the evolving needs of learners.
+Open-Source Learning is an emerging philosophy of education for the Digital Age.
+Educational theories such as Waldorf, Montessori, and Reggio Emilia met the evolving needs of learners – in their day.
 Today’s challenges and opportunities demand more.

 In spite of all the attention and money devoted to improving our education system, today’s learners remain poorly understood and badly underserved.
 Students, parents, and teachers are suffering.
 And there is no “one size fits all” solution.

 The good news is that we have the answer.
 Rather than advocating a specific system or required set of techniques, tools, and ideas, Open-Source Learning embraces the idea that everyone learns different things in different ways, and it values diverse approaches to reaching those goals.
 We can now connect beyond the classroom with the ideas, resources, and people that can help students on their learning journeys.